SiliconLabs/wiseconnect/examples/snippets/wlan_ble/out_of_box_demo/readme.md

     - BRD4002A Wireless pro kit mainboard [SI-MB4002A]
     - Radio Boards
       - BRD4338A [SiWx917-RB4338A]
-      - BRD4339B [SiWx917-RB4339B]
       - BRD4342A [SiWx917-RB4342A]
       - BRD4343A [SiWx917-RB4343A]
   - Kits
     - SiWG917 Dev Kit [BRD2605A]
     - SiWx917 Pro Kit [Si917-PK6031A](https://www.silabs.com/development-tools/wireless/wi-fi/siwx917-pro-kit?tab=overview)
-- Android Phone or iPhone with Simplicity Connect App(formerly EFR Connect App), which is available in Play Store and App Store (or) Windows PC with windows Silicon labs connect application.
+- Android Phone or iPhone with Simplicity Connect App (formerly EFR Connect App), which is available in Play Store and App Store (or) Windows PC with windows Silicon labs connect application.

 ### Software Requirements